The Ultimate 10-Day Colombia Itinerary

 Day 7: Guatape, Day Trip from Medellin

+One of the best things to do in Colombia is to visit Guatape and Piedra Del Peñol.
 Guatape is a colorful town about 1.5 hours from Medellin beside a beautiful lake.
 Spend one of your 10 days in Colombia visiting Guatape and climbing Piedra Del Peñol, or Peñon de Guatape, a granite rock towering at 656 feet.
 You can climb up the 740 steps to the top of the rock near Guatape for an incredible view.
-Guatape and Piedra Del Peñol are an easy day trip from Medellin, so there is no reason to pay for an organized tour.
+Guatape is an easy day trip from Medellin which you can do on your own or by booking an organized tour to Guatape.
 For more information, continue to our guide for how to visit Guatape and Piedra Del Peñol in one day.

 Day 8: Cartagena